parlaynu/sonos-over-vpn/README.md

 To use your VPN, you need a way to access the endpoint from outside your home/work network - this can be either a DNS name or an IP address.

-For the DNS name, you can use a dynamic DNS provider and a lot of ISP routers have built in support for dynamic DNS.
+For the DNS name, you can use a dynamic DNS provider and a lot of ISP provided routers have built in support for dynamic DNS.
 Now's a good time to set that up if you plan on using it.

 This can also just be an IP address.
 However, this will probably change from time to time so you'll need